Agency Program Setup and Execution

 Better to evaluate the risk to the community or utility for each project, then prioritize the projects for funding from highest risk to lowest risk.
 This reveals what projects need funding and when.
 As a result, agencies can set aside money and staffing resources in anticipation of large needs.

-That's exactly what we do with RD/CIP, our proprietary CIP development software.
+That's exactly what we do with Risk Development (RD)/CIP, our proprietary CIP development software.
 RD/CIP allows agencies to build realistic project costs and timelines, prioritizes projects based on their modeled risk to the community.
 It also treats project cost, risk, and time as dynamic elements.

 • Project risk of failure increases if a project isn't funded by deadlines.